 That’s not only true (they’re not extinct after all!), it’s a helpful mnemonic for remembering the Utah national parks from east to west:

 The Holey Land (See: Delicate Arch, Landscape Arch, Fiery Furnace)

 The slow work of merciless rivers (See: Grand View Point, Horseshoe Canyon, how tough you are)

 A snag in the earth’s crust, 100 miles long (See: Waterpocket Fold, historic Fruita)

 Sometimes-snowy erosions, elevated (See: Navajo Loop, Fairyland Point/Loop)

 The oldest, the most visited (See: Subway, Angels Landing, your life flash before your eyes)

 Michelangelo wasn’t bad; Rembrandt made nice pictures; and Kahlo had some interesting ideas; but the Earth’s greatest masterpieces weren’t made by human hands.
 And they’re all in southern Utah.

 It’s a reddish-orangey-pink swath of a United State that’s eroded in audacious ways.
-New York’s got the MoMA; Utah has five museums of ancient art.
-Climb through a hole punched in a mountain, hike through a slot canyon, kayak the Colorado and explore Bryce Canyon’s rock opera.
-It’s art appreciation in hiking boots.
+New York’s got the Museum of Modern Art; Utah has FIVE museums of ancient art.
+Climb through a hole punched in a mountain, hike through a slot canyon, kayak the Colorado River and explore Bryce Canyon’s rock opera.
+It’s art appreciation... in hiking boots.